GCSE Mathematics: Pythagoras and Trigonometry

 Worked Example

-Problem: In a right-angled triangle, if one angle is 30° and the adjacent side is 5 cm, find the length of the opposite side.
+Problem: In a right-angled triangle, if the angle θ is 30° and the length of the hypotenuse is 10 cm, find the length of the opposite side.

 Solution: